LaMitaOne/skia-flowmotion/README.md

 If you know **where** it breaks and **why**, or even send a PR/fix – that would be awesome and super helpful :)

 No pressure though – Windows is the main focus for now.

-Runs buttery smooth on a decent PC, but on my little 10-year-old Zenbook getting slowly to limit here with dual core...
-Still works, but not really "fun" anymore – not smooth enough for daily use lol.
-So yeah... enjoy it if your media pc hardware is stronger than mine :D

 **Zipped sample exe** (small enough for upload)